petar-m/EventBrokerSlim/package-readme.md

 An implementation of broadcasting events in a fire-and-forget style.

-This was supposed to be next vesion of [EventBroker](https://github.com/petar-m/EventBroker), however it diverged so much than it became its own package.
-It is trimmed down to minimum public surface and essential functionality.

-It still is:
 - in-memory, in-process
 - publishing is *Fire and Forget* style
 - events don't need to implement specific interface
-- event handlers are runned on background threads

-And also:
 - events are handled on a ThreadPool threads
 - tightly integrated with Microsoft.Extensions.DependencyInjection
 - each handler is resolved and runned in a new DI container scope